 After heading in from recess and getting drinks to cool down (‘cuz here in FL the temps are above 85 most of the year!) the kiddos grab a book and start DEAR time.
 I know DEAR is old school… for those of you who don’t know, DEAR stands for:

 and this time is dedicated to students selecting and reading books.
-On Tuesdays and Thursdays, I allow them to reading with a buddy (which they LOVE) but DEAR time is for reading and that’s what they HAD to be doing.
+On Tuesdays and Thursdays, I allow them to read with a buddy (which they LOVE) but DEAR time is for reading and that’s what they HAD better be doing.
 Let me please clarify something here… This is not a time for me to assess students while they read.
-I am not walking around asking students to read out-loud to me or probing them for the main idea of the paragraph they just read.
+I am not walking around asking students to read out-loud to me or probing them for the main idea of the paragraph, they just read.
 This is their time to find a special place and enjoy a book.
 Sounds joyful doesn’t it?

 Whole Group Math: 12:00-12:25

 After DEAR, students put away their books and head to the carpet for whole group math instruction.
 I almost exclusively teach ALL my whole group lessons on the carpet.
 It helps breaks up the day, allows for movement, makes for easier transitions, and eliminates desk distractions.
 I mean, have you ever tried to compete against the plastic on a name tag while you’re teaching a lesson on 3 digit addition?
-Hate to say, but the plastic wins every time!
+Hate to say it, but the plastic wins every time!
 So, the carpet is where the “magic” happens!

 Our whole group math lessons varied from day to day and lesson to lesson, but we’d usually start our lesson with a “Number Talk”.
 I started this routine when I taught 3rd grade and LOVED the impact it had on my students learning, understanding, and speaking skills.
 I carried this routine back down to second grade and I suggest to anyone who wants to build a strong number sense in their class use this routine.